CHEMeDATA/panacea/README.md

 # Funding

 This project has received funding from the European Union’s Horizon 2020 research and innovation program PANACEA under grant agreement No. 101008500.
+See the [CHEMeDATA panacea page](https://chemedata.github.io/panacea/) for more details.